lmd-code/phpcsscrunch/README.md

 <https://lmd-code.github.io/phpcsscrunch/>

-The code that generated the demo is provided in `demo/demo.phps`, which can be run once CSS Cruncher is installed.
+The code that generated the demo is provided in `demo/demo.phps`, which can be run once CSS Crunch is installed.